developer-zebra/developer-zebra-site/src/simulscan/1-1/guide/templatebuilder/index.md

 -----

 ### In This Guide
-This guide provides step-by-step instructions for using the GUI-based Template Builder tool to [create Templates](#usingtemplatebuilder) and them to the devices.
-For those not familiar with SimulScan concepts and terminology, please see the [About SimulScan](../about) page before proceeding.
+This guide provides step-by-step instructions for using the GUI-based Template Builder tool to [create Templates](#usingtemplatebuilder) and deploy them to the devices.
+A familiarity with SimulScan concepts and terminology is required.
+If necessary, please see the [About SimulScan](../about) page before proceeding.

 -----